 where $\tilde{A} = \frac{G}{\eta} + \rho A^TA$.
 To avoid computing inverse of matrix $\tilde{A}$, we can set $G = r I_d - \rho \eta A^TA \succeq I_d$ with $r \geq \rho \eta \sigma^A_{\max} + 1 $ to linearize term $\frac{\rho}{2} \|Ax+ \sum_{j=1}^mB_jy^{k+1}_{j}-c\|^2$.
 Then we have

 In Algorithm \ref{alg:1}, we use the following semi-stochastic zeroth-order gradient to update $x$:

+where \textbf{otw.} denotes otherwise.
 In fact, we have $\mathbb{E}_{\mathcal{S}}[v_k] = \hat{\nabla}_{\texttt{coo}} f(x_k) \neq \nabla f(x_k)$, \emph{i.e.}, this stochastic gradient is a \textbf{biased} estimate of the true full gradient.
 Thus, we choose the appropriate step size $\eta$, penalty parameter $\rho$ and smoothing parameter $\mu$ to guarantee the convergence of our algorithms, which will be discussed in the following convergence analysis.

-Similarly, we propose a ZO-SPIDER-ADMM (CooGE+UniGE) algorithm based on the mixture of CooGE and UniGE gradient estimators.
+From the above \eqref{eq:6a}, the CooGE needs $2d$ function values to estimate one zeroth-order gradient.
+Clearly, due to relying on the CooGE, Algorithm \ref{alg:1} has an expensive computation cost.
+To alleviate this issue, we use the UniGE to replace part of the CooGE use in Algorithm \ref{alg:1}, since the UniGE only requires two function values to estimate one zeroth-order gradient in the above \eqref{eq:7a}.
+Thus, we propose a ZO-SPIDER-ADMM (CooGE+UniGE) algorithm based on the mixture of CooGE and UniGE gradient estimators.
 Algorithm \ref{alg:2} shows the ZO-SPIDER-ADMM (CooGE+UniGE) algorithm.
 In Algorithm \ref{alg:2}, we use the following zeroth-order gradient estimator

-To the best of our knowledge, this mixture gradient estimator is first used and studied in the paper.